marius004/marius004/README.md

 - 🔭 I'm currently working on a platform like leetcode.
 - 👯 I’m looking to collaborate with other content creators.
-- 🥅 2022 Goals: Contribute more to Open Source projects and start working for a software company
+- 🥅 2022 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I love heavy metal and rock.